-Linux and Unix pcat command
+Linux pcat command

 The pcat command does for packed files what cat does for ordinary files, except that pcat cannot be used as a filter.
 The specified files are unpacked and written to the standard output. pcat returns as its exit status the number of files it failed to unpack.

 - the file cannot be opened, or if